Endometriosis and Chinese Medicine

 Blood and Qi Stasis in the Lower Jiao and Endometriosis

 Abdominal masses often indicate Blood and Qi Stagnation.
 The likely path of imbalance with endometriosis often begins with Qi Stagnation due to Liver Qi Stagnation explained below.
 In Chinese medicine, where Qi goes, Blood goes, and eventually Blood Stagnation would develop due to the Qi Stagnation.
 It important to facilitate the full shedding of the endometrium so that fresh new endometrial lining can develop.

 Causes of Blood Stasis may include trauma due to surgery, improper sexual activity such as having sex during menstruation, prior use of IUD, and heavy blood loss during childbirth.
 Fixed stabbing pain would likely develop with Blood Stagnation and pain relief after passing blood clots can occur.
 A woman may also have bearing-down pain before her period with Blood Stagnation.
-Consider our organic Stasis in the Lower Palace formula!

 Liver Qi Stagnation Leading to Endometriosis